Don't Be a "Wish-Cycler"

 - Pass on plastic bags!
 Bring reusable tote bags when shopping for groceries or other items

-- Get a portable reusable water bottle (stainless steel is great)
+- Get a portable reusable water bottle

 - Bring lunch to work in reusable food containers